rsmets/personal-site/src/content/work/agentic-ai-video-chat.md

 `A warm, jolly male voice with a rich, deep timbre.
 Cheerful and full of life, it often carries a hearty, resonant laugh (e.g., “Ho, Ho, Ho!”).
 The tone is friendly, inviting, and slightly grandfatherly, exuding kindness and generosity.
 It’s animated but calming, with a touch of magical charm that feels timeless and comforting.`

-Frankly, it turned out mediocre, but usable.
+Frankly, I think turned out less than stellar, but certainly usable.

 <audio controls>
   <source src="/assets/voice_preview_SantaEuro.mp3" type="audio/mp3">